ucfopen/Materia-Docs/_developers/install-yaml.md

   supported_data:
     - Question/Answer

   # REQUIRED.
 Paragraph.
-Long description displayd on the widget detail page.
+Long description displayed on the widget detail page.
   about: >
     In Crossword, fill in the blank squares with (a) words based on the clues provided